WHY DOES TARTU WANT TO BE A EUROPEAN CAPITAL OF CULTURE IN 2024?

 The pre-selection activities and events were strongly supported by the trainees from the University of Tartu and by a number of volunteers – special thanks to all of you!

-The pre-selection phase will end on October 22-23 in Tallinn when a 10-member team of Tartuvians will defend the bid in front of an international and independent 12-member panel.
+The pre-selection phase ended on October 22-23 2018 in Tallinn when a 10-member team of Tartuvians will defend the bid in front of an international and independent 12-member panel.

 Cities with the best bids will be short-listed into the final selection where their candidacies have to be improved to a large extent.
-In addition, the members of the international panel will pay a visit to the biding cities in the summer of 2019.
+In addition, the members of the international panel will pay a visit to the bidding cities on August 26-27 in 2019.

 The City Council of Tartu voted in autumn 2017 in favour of initiating Tartu's bid to become 2024 European Capital of Culture.
 In January 2018 Tartu 2024 European Capital of Culture Candidacy Team started working as a sub-institution of Department of Culture of Tartu City Government.